kyren/goggles/README.md

 maybe a core 20% of what `specs` provided, and that was around the time that I started needing to use messy extension traits to go further.
-I decided to re-implement the core part of `specs` that I still used, package it up with some of the other things I made that were more flexible than what `shred` / `specs` offered, and put it here.
+I decided to re-implement the core part of `specs` that I still used, package it up with some of the other things I made that were more flexible (but arguably harder to use) than what `shred` / `specs` offered, and put it here.

 ## Should I use this?

 There's a good chance you don't need or want this crate.
-This is going to be an opinionated, personal, minified "fork" of `specs`, and I may not even release it on crates.io.

 Still, if you find yourself needing to break up `specs` into its constituent parts and build your own APIs on top of it, this is here if you need it.
-Reach out to me if this is useful to you and you'd like to see it on crates.io.

 ## Credit